 - Amebic abscess of the liver is characterized by right upper quadrant pain, weight loss, fever, and a tender enlarged liver.

 - Right-lobe abscesses can penetrate the diaphragm and cause lung disease (pulmonary amoebiasis)

 - Splenic abscess etc.

 - Most cases of amebic liver abscess occur in patients who have not had overt intestinal amebiasis.

 - Aspiration of the liver abscess yields brownish-yellow pus with the consistency of anchovy-paste.

 - dysentery (i.e. bloody, mucus containing diarrhea)

 - lower abdominal discomfort,

-- Roughly 90% of infected individuals have asymptomatic infection but they may be carriers,
+- Roughly 90% of infected individuals have an asymptomatic infection but they may be carriers.

 - Ameboma, a granulomatous lesion may form in the cecal or rectosigmoid areas of the colon in some patients.
 These lesions resemble an adenocarcinoma of the colon and must be distinguished from them.